ARM-software/libddssec/readme.md

 Verification
 ------------

-To build and run the unit tests:
+To build and run the unit tests on an Arm device:

     $> make build_and_test